LINQ Group Join in C#

 }

-As you can see we created the above Employee and Department classes with some simple properties.
-The common property is Department ID i.e. the ID property in the Department class and DepartmentID property in the Employee class.
-Then we create two simple methods that are going to return the respective data sources.
-Further, if you notice the employee with ID 8 does not have a department.
+As you can see, we created the above Employee and Department classes with some simple properties.
+The common property is Department ID, i.e., the ID property in the Department class and DepartmentID property in the Employee class.
+Then, we create two simple methods to return the respective data sources.
+Further, if you notice, the employee with ID 8 does not have a department.

 Example to Understand LINQ GroupJoin Method Using Method Syntax in C#

 Now, our business requirement is to group the employees by department.
-So, the outer data source is going to be the department data source and the inner data source is going to be the employee data source.
-To group the employees by department we need to use the LINQ GroupJoin method.
-The following code snippet shows how to group the employees by department using LINQ GroupJoin Method using Method Syntax.
+So, the outer data source will be the department data source, and the inner data source will be the employee data source.
+We need to use the LINQ GroupJoin Method to group the employees by department.
+The following code snippet shows how to group the employees by department using the LINQ GroupJoin Method using Method Syntax.

 Example to Understand LINQ GroupJoin Method Using Method Syntax

-As you can see in the above code snippet, our Outer Data Source is Department’s collection and our Inner Data Source is Employee’s collection.
+As you can see in the above code snippet, our Outer Data Source is the Department collection, and our Inner Data Source is the Employee collection.
 Here, we are accessing the Department collection using the dept variable and the Employees collection using the emp variable.
-Here, the Outer Key Selector is the ID property of the Department class and the Inner Key Selector is the DepartmentId property of the Employee class.
+Here, the Outer Key Selector is the ID property of the Department class, and the Inner Key Selector is the DepartmentId property of the Employee class.
 Finally, we are projecting the dept and emp to an Anonymous type.
 The complete example code is given below.
 The following example code is self-explained, so please go through the comment lines.

 using System.Linq;